smings/ansible-revive-adserver-setup/README.md

 # ansible-revive-adserver-setup
-Ansible roles and playbooks for automatically setting up revive adserver with
+This repository contains ansible roles and playbooks for an automated set up of a revive adserver in an AWS EC2 instance.

+The main playbook sets up